vmware-archive/photon-controller/java/root-scheduler/README.md

 ## Runtime Configuration

-When the deployer container is started, the container entrypoint is `/etc/esxcloud/run.sh`.
+When the root-scheduler container is started, the container entrypoint is `/etc/esxcloud/run.sh`.
 This starts a new instance of the root-scheduler service using the configuration in `/etc/esxcloud/root-scheduler.yml`.

 In production scenarios, the configuration directory is mapped to `/etc/esxcloud/mustache/root-scheduler` in the underlying VM.